zenOSmosis/phantom-core/README.md

     - Can contain other collections as children (linked collections)
     - Accepts an optional key when adding a child to make it easier to extend with coerced types; the relevant child can be looked up by this key
     - Can optionally destruct all associated children
-  - PhantomState / PhantomSerializedState: Simple, object-based state stores with a shallow-merging update strategy
+  - PhantomState / PhantomSerializableState: Simple, object-based state stores with a shallow-merging update strategy
   - PhantomServiceCore / PhantomServiceManager:
     - Wraps PhantomState and PhantomCollection with the ability to instantiate and manage services
     - PhantomServiceCore instances act as singletons within a PhantomServiceManager context, instead of a global context